MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 This is a whole number indicating how many times the Puzzle can be failed.
 Each time a Player attempts to solve the Puzzle and fails, this number will decrease by 1.
-If this reaches 0, the Puzzle cannot be solved, even if the correct solution is provided, and a Player who attempts to do so will receive the Puzzle's [[no more attempts description|Data-Structure:-Puzzle#no-more-attempts]].
+If this reaches 0, the Puzzle cannot be solved, even if the correct solution is provided, and a Player who attempts to do so will receive the Puzzle's [no more attempts description](puzzle.md#no-more-attempts).
 If no number is given, the Puzzle can be attempted and failed infinitely many times.

 ### Command Sets String